squid233/squid233.github.io/content/post/overrungl-0/index.en.md

 ```

 This code only loads `GL10C` and `GL20C`.
-It will not load other classes that `GL` extends,
+Besides that, no other methods whose owner classes extended by `GL` will be loaded,
-so it will improve the bootstrap performance.
+so that the bootstrap performance will be improved.

 {{< admonition tip >}}
 An OpenGL state manager which does only invoke GL function